-Field Experiences - Level II
+Field Experiences - Stage II

 Field experiences are the application side of preparation for teacher certification.
 Teacher candidates advance through three levels of field experiences, each becoming more intense.
 Field experiences provide actual settings in which to develop and demonstrate the knowledge, skills and dispositions necessary to help all students learn.
 “All” implies the possibility of diverse learning needs.
 Such needs may surface with (a) students having exceptionalities; (b) students from varying geographical areas, ethnicities, races, religions or socioeconomic status; or (c) students with gender, sexual orientation and linguistic differences.